Richard Howe, Earl Howe: Command of the Channel Fleet

 Not until the fall of Lord North's government in March 1782 did Howe once again accept a command.
 Despite the suspension of hostilities in America, the war in Europe continued with the same force and the Royal Navy was severely stretched in having to deal with the French, Spanish and Dutch fleets.
 Howe received instructions from Augustus Keppel, the new First Lord of the Admiralty, to proceed to Portsmouth and take command of the Channel Fleet, which he did in April 1782.
-Promoted to full admiral on 8 April 1782, he was created Viscount Howe in the Peerage of Great Britain on 20 April 1782.
+Promoted to Admiral of the Blue on 8 April 1782, he was created Viscount Howe in the Peerage of Great Britain on 20 April 1782.

 Howe's task was complex.
 He had to protect inbound trade convoys from the Americas, as well as keep track of the Franco-Spanish fleet, while also keeping an eye on the Dutch fleet at port in the Texel, which was reportedly ready to sail.
 He also had to keep in mind the need to attempt a relief of Gibraltar, which had been under siege for several years and would be forced to surrender if it wasn't resupplied soon.
 Howe had to accomplish these tasks with significantly fewer ships than his combined opponents.
 Keppel observed the Royal Navy's best hope was to quickly shift their limited forces from one area of danger to another.